Foxboro police bust alleged drug dealer conducting sales at town-owned horseshoe pit

-FOXBORO — An Attleboro man faces charges he was selling cocaine at the town-owned horseshoe pits on Elm Street to players in an adult league.
+An Attleboro man faces charges he was selling cocaine at the town-owned horseshoe pits on Elm Street to players of an adult horseshoe league.

-The suspect, Ronald A. Sankey, 54, of 33 Catherine Drive, pleaded innocent Tuesday in Wrentham District Court to distribution of cocaine.
+The suspect, Ronald A. Sankey, 54, of 33 Catherine Drive, in Attleboro, pleaded innocent Tuesday in Wrentham District Court to distribution of cocaine.

 He was released on his own recognizance.

+The horseshoe pits are used by an adult league which plays throughout the summer months, according to police.

-Officers conducted surveillance Monday night and allegedly witnessed Sankey doing a “hand-to-hand” drug transaction and counting money near a pickup truck, according to a police report.
+Officers conducted surveillance Monday night and allegedly witnessed Sankey doing a “hand-to-hand” drug transaction and counting money near a pickup truck.

-Before making the alleged drug transactions, police say Sankey met with a supplier who parked a car at the fields.
+Before making the alleged drug transactions, police claim Sankey met with a supplier who parked a car at the fields.

-He was allegedly seen making a “hand-to-hand” transaction with the driver of the car, according to police, before the driver left.
+He was allegedly witnessed making a “hand-to-hand” transaction with the driver of the car, according to police, before the driver left.

 After allegedly witnessing at least three drug transactions, police entered the horseshoe pit field and arrested Sankey about 8 p.m. after he got into the passenger side of a car.